Mission:

 b.
 A current membership roster shall be available at the Annual Meeting premises.

 c.
-The Secretary and staff will verify eligibility using the on-site membership roster.
+The Secretary will verify eligibility using the on-site membership roster.

 d.
 The candidate’s name shall be announced by the Recruiting Committee Chair and spelled out to the assembly for voters to add to the ballot.